neil-forks/PineSAM-river/docs/index.md

 * open `http://<ip-address>:8080/` on the second device on the same network (e.g., a phone).
 * Pinecil needs to be within BLE range of the computer running the PineSAM app.

+## :abacus: Contributors Welcome

+Please fork the repo, and submit Pull Requests using the `/dev` branch.

 ## Running Unit tests